fatarick/fatarick/README.md

 ESP32 S3

-M5 Stick C Plus 2 (idk if it counts, on the way)
+M5 Stick C Plus 2 (on the way, resting in the customs :[ )

 ## Planning to buy:

-Arduino UNO Q
+Arduino UNO Q (Those who dont know its like a regular Arduino UNO but it runs Debian and it has a Qualcomm SoC)

+3x ESP32 Wroom USB C

+LilyGO T-Embed CC1101 Plus

 # My Socials (that i want to show)
 [<img src="https://img.shields.io/badge/Discord-%235865F2.svg?style=for-the-badge&logo=discord&logoColor=white">](https://discordapp.com/users/1051147233426407494)